Skip to main content

 }

-Here, the ToyWorkspace is the Environment module.
-It contains a number of Dagger Functions: Read(), Write(), and Build().
-When an instance of this module is attached to the LLM` core type, the LLM can call any of these Dagger Functions to change the state of the environment and complete the assigned task.
+Here, an instance a Container is attached as an input to the Env environment.
+The Container is a core type with a number of functions useful for a coding environment such as WithNewFile(), File().Contents(), and WithExec().
+When this environment is attached to an LLM, the LLM can call any of these Dagger Functions to change the state of the Container and complete the assigned task.